microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search basics

 At the top level, the FHIR data model is made up of a collection of Resources for structuring information generated in real-world healthcare settings.
 Resources in FHIR represent the different entities tied to healthcare interactions.
-There are Resources for the people involved (`Patient`, `Practitioner`, etc.), the events that occur (`Observation`, `Encounter`, `Procedure`, etc.), and many other aspects surrounding healthcare scenarios.
+There are Resources for the people involved (`Patient`, `Practitioner`, etc.), the events that occur (`Observation`, `Encounter`, `Procedure`, etc.), and many other aspects to do with healthcare scenarios.

 Within every Resource, FHIR defines a set of Elements for storing the details that uniquely identify each Resource *instance*.
 Elements such as `id` and `meta` apply to all Resources in FHIR, while many other Elements are only used in specific Resources (e.g., `Patient`, `Person`, `Practitioner`, and `RelatedPerson` are the only Resources with a `gender` Element).
 Furthermore, the FHIR model is designed to allow users to add Elements to Resources through extensions.